 “The Lord gave, and the Lord has taken away; Blessed be the name of the Lord.” – Job 1:21b (NKJV)

-As a Christian I continue to “run the race laid out for me” and to run it in the only way that will ensure success, in brokenness and submission before Him.
+Now I have found other ways to keep that morning appointment and though this body can no longer run, in spirit I continue to “run the race laid out for me” and to run it in the only way that will ensure success, in brokenness and submission before Him.
 As Paul stated it,

 “Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.” – Philippians 3:13b,14 (NIV)